advancedresearch/advancedresearch.github.io/blog/2022-03-10-deliberate-existence.md

 When we talk about "existence", we talk about this higher sense of being, where the particular activities or details of everyday life do not matter.

-Humans like to think about their existence and what other people think about.
+Humans like to think about their existence and what other people think about it.

 The problem is that when you have a picture in your head of what your existence ought to be like, for example from some way you view others and others view you,